SakibAhmedShuva/OGG-Transcriber/README.md

-# OGG-Transcriber
+# Audio Transcriber

-A powerful and efficient Python script for transcribing audio files using Groq API with OpenAI's Whisper model.
+A powerful and efficient Python script for transcribing audio files using the high-speed Groq API with OpenAI's Whisper model.
 This tool automatically converts various audio formats to MP3 using FFmpeg and provides fast, accurate transcriptions.

 ## Features

-- **Multi-Format Support**: Transcribes various audio formats including `.ogg`, `.wav`, `.flac`, `.m4a`, `.aac`, and more
+- **Multi-Format Support**: Transcribes various audio formats, including `.ogg`, `.wav`, `.flac`, `.m4a`, `.aac`, `.mp3`, and more.
-- **Automatic Conversion**: Uses FFmpeg to seamlessly convert audio files to MP3 format
+- **Automatic Conversion**: Seamlessly converts non-MP3 audio files to the required format using FFmpeg.
-- **High-Speed Transcription**: Leverages Groq API with the `whisper-large-v3` model for fast processing
+- **High-Speed Transcription**: Leverages the Groq API with the `whisper-large-v3` model for incredibly fast processing.
-- **Batch Processing**: Process entire folders of audio files at once
-- **Single File Mode**: Option to transcribe individual audio files
+- **Secure Configuration**: Manages API keys and settings through a `.env` file for better security.
-- **Organized Output**: Saves converted MP3 files and transcriptions in a designated output folder
+- **Organized Output**: Saves the converted MP3 file and the final transcription to a designated output folder.
-- **Dependency Check**: Built-in verification to ensure FFmpeg is installed and accessible
+- **Dependency Check**: Includes a built-in verification to ensure FFmpeg is installed and accessible.

 ## Prerequisites

-Before you begin, ensure you have:
+Before you begin, ensure you have the following installed and configured:

 - **Python 3.7+**
-- **FFmpeg**: Cross-platform multimedia framework for audio/video processing
+- **FFmpeg**: A cross-platform framework for audio and video processing.
-- **Groq API Key**: Obtain from [GroqCloud](https://groq.com)
+- **Groq API Key**: You can obtain one from [GroqCloud](https://console.groq.com/keys).

 ## Installation